Land Use & Livability Committee

 - The Grand Connection - From Meydenbauer Bay to the Eastside Rail Corridor, the City plans to connect the two public amenities with a non-motorized pedestrian corridor.
 The BDA will be tracking the design phase, land use code changes, incentive programs, and I-405 crossing conceptual work.

 - Wilburton Study Area - East of I-405 from Downtown, the Wilburton Commercial Area is being considered for a rezone.
-Council is expected to adopt the CAC's recommendations in July 2018.
 Work on the rezone will continue to Planning Commission and then the City Council.
 The BDA Land Use & Livability Committee will be tracking its progress every step of the way.
 Read the latest comment letter about the Wilburton Draft Environment Statement.

 BDA Members Active in the Committee